Possession of Drug Paraphernalia

 Denver Possession of Drug Paraphernalia Attorney

 If you were charged with possession of drug paraphernalia, or related crimes for manufacturing, selling, or distributing drug paraphernalia, then contact attorney Matthew Martin.
-With over two decades of trial experience, defense attorney Martin has the knowledge and practice needed to effectively defend you.
+With over three decades of trial experience, defense attorney Martin has the knowledge and practice needed to effectively defend you.
 Plus his work as a prosecutor for over 13 years puts him in a unique position where he can understand what the district attorney strategy is and then counter it.

 Call (303) 725-0017 to set up your first consultation today.
 Law Office of Matthew A. Martin, P.C. accepts clients throughout the greater Denver area including Jefferson County, Douglas County, Adams County, Arapahoe County, Boulder County, and Broomfield County.